michael-griehm/azure-delta-lakehouse/README.md

 ## What is the Delta Lakehouse?

-The Delta Lakehouse is a pattern for creating repositories for raw data in a variety of formats that provides that provides data reliability and fast analytics.
+The Delta Lakehouse is a pattern for creating repositories for raw data in a variety of formats that provides data reliability and fast analytics.

 The general structure of a Delta Lakehouse consists of the Data Storage plane, the Data Ingestion plane, and the Data Processing & Presentation plane.